Home2023-09-22T07:15:27+01:00

 03. EUROPEAN GUIDELINES ON RELATIONAL SECURITY

 In order to perform optimally, staff members need to apply particular working methods and skills when working in a small-scale and community- integrated setting.
 For instance, security will result from the quality of the relationships rather than from static security measures.
-In this context, we will explore what relational security looks like in practice; in which conditions it works best; and which set of competencies professionals must have.
-Based on this knowledge, we will create guidelines on relational security so that (new) staff members can be trained on working in small scale detention facilities.
+In this context, we have explored what relational security looks like in practice; in which conditions it works best; and which set of competencies professionals must have.

 Goals.